MuhammedBuyukkinaci/AWS-Notes/README.md

 14) Object = File + Metadata.
 Metadata means data about file.
 One metadata might be size of file, another one might be extension of file, another one might be length of file etc. We can retrieve and update metadata through our apps.

 15) Tags can be useful in calculating invoices.
 Let's assume there are 4 teams in our IT department.
 We want to know which departman is spending least and most.
 To learn this, tell teams add tags to their objects programatically.
-Finally, we can learn which company spends most.
+Finally, we can learn which teams spends most.
+Tags can be assigned to objects or buckets.
+After assigning a tag, we can access these tagged things(objects or buckets) via Resource groups.
+Tags are used in invoicing.

-16) Object lock is a property on bucket level.
+16) Object lock is a feature on bucket level.
 It prevents objects from being deleted.
+This feature is only active in creating the bucket.

-17) Select from is a service on object level.
+17) Select from is a feature on object level.
 It is making possible to take a glance to csv, json objects in the bucket without downloading the objects.

 18) Versioning in S3 is similar to git.
 It is off by default.
 If you turn it off, you can only suspend after turning on.
 After turning on, we are versioning all changes in a file.
 If we delete an object from the bucket, it isn't deleted in reality & it is labelled as Delete Marker.
 It is stored in the background.
 Our API Calls or CLI Requests will not return the deleted objet.
 However, we can access the deleted object via AWS Console.
 If we want to restore deleted object, we should delete "delete marker".

-19) Server access logging is a property on bucket level.
+19) Server access logging is a feature on bucket level.
 It is saving loggings about request directing to S3 objects.
 If we want to save loggings for our main S3 bucket, we should create a bucket specific to logging and attach logging bucket to main bucket.
 While creating this logging bucket, choose *Grant Amazon S3 Log Delivery group write access to this bucket*.

-20) Object Level Logging is a property on bucket level.
+20) Object Level Logging is a feature on bucket level.
 It is similar to Server Access Logging.
 It is moving data that who accessed our objects etc to CloudTrail service.

-21) Static Web Hosting is a property on bucket level.
+21) Static Web Hosting is a feature on bucket level.
 We can host our static websites on S3.

 22) We can make encryption operations on bucket level as object level.

+23) Transfer acceleration is a feature on bucket level.
+It is a paid feature.
+Let's assume you want to upload a file bigger than 2 TBs.
+You can upload this file to S3 regularly in 20 days.
+You can enable transfer acceleration feature to speed up the process.
+It may take 10 days thanks to transfer acceleration.
+AWS makes this possible via its CDN network.
+This feature probably works in the following way.
+AWS takes the file to its CDN Network first.
+Then, AWS moves the file to S3 bucket via CDN network.
+CDN works faster than public internet.

+24) Events is a property on bucket level.
+If you want to trigger an event derived from your existing bucket, you can use this feature.
+Let's assume you uploaded an image to S3 and want to run image processing code using AWS lambda.
+You can make it via events.

+25) Requester pays is a feature on bucket level.
+You have to block public access to enable it.
+It is a feature that is charging the requester(An AWS account) trying to acces the object in S3 bucket.

+26) ACL abbreviates Access Control List.
+We analyzed this feature on object level.
+However, it is also available for bucket level.
+ACL means who can access to this bucket.

+27) Bucket policy is an extended version of ACL.
+Let's assume you want IP1 to access the bucket with read&write permissions but IP2 to access with read permissions.
+This is possible with bucket policy.
+It is more complex than ACL but it is more flexible for our desired settings.
+We also block IP's aiming to access the bucket.
+Take a look at [this example](./files/BucketPolicyOrnek.txt)

+28) CORS means Cross Origin Resource Sharing.
+Let's assume you want to store CSS files of your website(muhammedbuyukkinaci.com) in S3 bucket.
+S3 will check if muhammedbuyukkinaci.com has access to S3 bucket when loading the request.
+CORS settings should be activated to enable this.
+Take a look at [this example](./files/CorsOrnek.txt)

+29) Block public access is feature on bucket level.
+It blockes all public requests by default.
+If you give access via ACL or bucket policy and block public access is active, public access is disabled due to block public access.
+Block public access is another & high-level tier for security.

+30) Lifecycle rules(under Management) is enabling you to define rules for tiers.
+One example rule might be move files whose age is bigger than 40 days to S3 Glacier.
+We can filter objects exposed to rules.
+Let's assume you want to transfer txt files starting with **tech_** to 1 zone availability tier and not move other files to 1 zone availability tier.
+We can automatically delete markers for versioned objects after a certain days.
+We can automatically incomplete multipart uploads.

+31) Replication(under Management) is copying the content of an existing bucket to another bucket on another region.
+Let's assume we have a bucket located in Ireland.
+We want to have a replication of this bucket in USA.
+By enabling this feature, we can have a replication in USA.
+Replication is cross-region, which means the destination bucket should be located differently than source bucket.

+32) Analytics(under Management) is showing reports about our objects & tiers.
+It gives us suggestions about moving objects to another tier.
+It creates reports about usages of objects etc.

+33) Metrics(under Management) is showing usage data about storage, requests and data transfer.

+34) Inventory(under Management) is showing us which files are in the bucket by reporting daily or weekly.